-• Homework will generally be posted on a Thursday, and due two weeks later (before lecture begins).
+- Homework will generally be posted on a Thursday, and due two or three weeks later (before lecture begins).
 No late homework will be accepted.
-There will be 7 homework assignments accounting for 30% of your course grade.
+There will be 6 homework assignments accounting for 50% of your course grade.
 The lowest homework score will be dropped.
 R Markdown should be used for homework submission.
-A short tutorial can be found here: http://tinyurl.com/ggyoaxm.
+A short tutorial can be found here: http://tinyurl.com/gqyoaxm.
+You may discuss problems with other students, but you must write your own solution independently, and must provide the names of students that you had significant discussions with. - Group projects will be due at the end of the semester.
+Specific details on the project will be given in a separate handout.